victor-marino/indexa-gsheets-history/README.md

 Useful for:
 * Keeping track of the value of your portfolio within your own spreadsheets, without having to login to your account or pull out any exports.
-* Build the price history of instruments that do not have a publicly available NAV, such as Indexa's own pension plans for self-employed workers.
+* Build the price history of instruments that do not have a publicly available NAV, such as Indexa's own pension plans for self-employed people.

 # Usage